Multi-Winner Voting with Approval Preferences: Laminar Proportionality and Priceability

-\Cref{ex:pav_phragmen_difference} illustrates that PAV and \phragmen's sequential rule (and Rule X) follow two different types of proportionality.
+\Cref{ex:pav_phragmen_difference} illustrates that PAV and \phragmen's sequential rule (and the Method of Equal Shares) follow two different types of proportionality.
 PAV implements a \emph{welfarist} type of proportionality which is primarily concerned with the welfare (satisfaction) of the voters.
 This type of proportionality is captured, e.g., by the properties discussed in \Cref{sec:cohesive_groups}.
-PAV also satisfies the Pigou--Dalton principle of transfers, which says that given an election $(A, k)$ and two committees, $W$ and $W'$, which in total get the same numbers of approvals ($\score{\av}(A, W) = \score{\av}(A, W')$), the one which minimizes the societal inequality should be preferred. \phragmen's sequential rule and Rule X, on the other hand, implement proportionality with respect to power, which---informally speaking---says that a group consisting of an $\alpha$ fraction of voters should be given a voting power that enables to decide about an $\alpha$ fraction of the committee.
-In other words, the type of proportionality of \phragmen-like rules is not mainly concerned with the welfare of groups but also with the justification of welfare, i.e., voting power.
+PAV also satisfies the Pigou--Dalton principle of transfers, which says that given an election $(A, k)$ and two committees, $W$ and $W'$, which in total get the same numbers of approvals ($\score{\av}(A, W) = \score{\av}(A, W')$), the one which minimises the societal inequality should be preferred \cite{pet-sko:laminar}. \phragmen's sequential rule and the Method of Equal Shares, on the other hand, implement proportionality with respect to power, which---informally speaking---says that a group consisting of an $\alpha$ fraction of voters should be given a voting power that enables to decide about an $\alpha$ fraction of the committee.
+In other words, the type of proportionality of \phragmen-like rules is not mainly concerned with the welfare of groups but with the justification of welfare, achieved by endowing each voter with the same amount of virtual budget that represents the voting power.

-\citet{pet-sko:laminar} discuss two properties---laminar proportionality and priceability---which aim at formally capturing the high-level idea of proportionality with respect to power.
-The first of the two properties---\emph{laminar proportionality}---is very similar in spirit to proportionality on party-list profiles.
+\citet{pet-sko:laminar} discuss two properties---laminar proportionality and priceability---which aim at formally capturing the high-level idea of proportionality with respect to power.\footnote{Laminar proportionality and priceability are similar in spirit but are logically independent (neither implies the other).} The first of the two properties---\emph{laminar proportionality}---is very similar in spirit to proportionality on party-list profiles.
 The corresponding axiom identifies a class of well-structured election instances---called \emph{laminar elections}---and specifies how a laminar proportional rule should behave on these profiles.
 Laminar profiles are more general than party-list profiles and are defined by a recursive structure, similar to the election from \Cref{ex:pav_phragmen_difference}.